NiklasJonsson/gfx/notes.md

     ModelMatrix --> render_entity
 ```

-## Future work

-### Fix hack with mipmap generation dependency

-There is a todo in `material.rs` for fixing this.
-The problem is that we shouldn't create the descriptor set
-before the mipmaps are generated.
+## Shader live reloads

-### Fix shader reloads
+### Problem

 During the startup time improvements, part of the code for reloading shaders with 'R' was deleted.
 Specifically,
 the check for `ReloadMaterial` was removed.
 This should be replaced with a reload of all pipeline handles that
 are in use.
 The problem is that there is no way to know how to recreate them properly.

+The ideal solution would be to have:

+1. An event should trigger a recompile of the glsl shader to spirv.
+This could be a file-watcher or a key press.
+2. The spirv shader is used to recreate the pipeline.
+3. The event should support 1 shader, N shaders or ALL shaders.

+Some additional constraints:

+1. Changing an include file should recompile all uses as well.
+2. Preferably, shader compilation should be async and parallel.
+3. Support compiling from inline source?

+### Investigation

+The solution to this is not immediately clear to me because the current code has glsl -> spirv compilation separate from
+pipeline creation. `ShaderCompiler::compile` is used to compile the glsl files to spirv.
+There is no record kept of the source
+code of a compiled shader so it's not possible to ask it to recompile all shaders as it doesn't know that.
+In addition, the
+code to do this is spread all over the codebase so there is no centralized location there either.

+The pipeline creation is also spread out in imperative code, where the glsl -> spirv compilation is usually followed by
+a call to `Renderer::create_gfx_pipeline`.

+Fundamentally, when a shader is recompiled, all pipeline objects with that shader need to be recreated.

+Assume the event to recompile shaders should support: 1 shader, N shaders, all shaders.

+These parts are needed:

+1. A system to register files to watch.
+2. A systems that collects recompilation events and recompiles shaders.

+## Future work

+### Fix hack with mipmap generation dependency

+There is a todo in `material.rs` for fixing this.
+The problem is that we shouldn't create the descriptor set
+before the mipmaps are generated.

 ### Improve the imgui ECS debugger